LdBeth/CLASSLIB/README.md

 multiple percision and symbolic computations, comparable to CAS programs such as MACSYMA of MacLisp.

+# Project goal(s)
+Create an archive for CLASSLIB in a implementation independent format that should take trvival efforts to port to any APL2 compatible implementations.

 # TODO list

 - [ ] convert to unicode